 Functions of the other types of T helper cells:

 · T-helper 17 (Th17) - As T helper cells that secrete IL-17A, IL-17F, IL-21, and IL-22, T helper 17 cells are primarily involved in defensive mechanisms against extracellular bacterial infections.
-However, they have also been shown to play a role in a number of autoimmune diseases.
+They have also been shown to play a role in a number of autoimmune diseases.

 · Follicular helper T cells - Follicular helper T cell (Tfh) is a subset of T helper cells found in secondary lymphoid organs like the spleen, tonsils and lymph nodes.
 Here, they form sites known as germinal centers where B cells proliferate, mature and produce different types of antibodies.

 · Induced T-regulatory cells - Induced regulatory T cells (iTreg) are a type of T cell that develop from peripheral naive conventional T cells in the thymus.
 In the body, iTreg cells play a role in enhancing immunological tolerance.

 · Regulatory type I cells - Tr1 cells are a subset of CD4+ T cells that like Induced T-regulatory cells, also play a role in promoting immune tolerance.
 They are also involved in regulating inflammation mediated by effector T cells as well as antigen-presenting cells.

 While helper T cells play an important role in the destruction of invading microbes that reside within cells, the HIV virus (Human Immunodeficiency Virus) has been shown to target and attack these cells.